UWrc/UWrc.github.io/docs/glossary.md

 <a name="Partition" /> <br /><br /><br />

 [**Partition**](#partition): A partition is a logical subdivision of the HYAK cluster resources.
 Specifically, each partition represents a class of node.
-For example, the partitions on the cluster are compute, interactive, and GPU nodes.
+For example, the partitions on the cluster are compute, ckpt,interactive, and GPU nodes.

 <a name="Port_Forwarding" /> <br /><br /><br />

 [**Port Forwarding**](#port_forwarding): Port forwarding, also known as port mapping, is a networking technique that redirects network traffic from one port on a local machine to another port on a remote machine.
 It serves as a way to facilitate communication between devices across networks, enabling services hosted on specific ports to be accessed securely and efficiently.

-**Remember**: For our cluster, the only node that is accessible via the internet is the login node.
-Thus, when you have a web-based app running, such as a Jupyter Notebook, you will need to still SSH into the login node, but have it forward you to the node you're working on.
-Instructions to do this are under: **Setup > SSH Port forwarding**.
+Instructions to set up Port Forwarding: [**Setup > SSH Port forwarding**](https://hyak.uw.edu/docs/setup/portforwarding).

 <a name="queue" /> <br /><br /><br />

 [**Queue**](#queue): A queue is a waiting area for jobs that have been submitted to the cluster but are not yet executing.
 The scheduler manages the order in which jobs are taken from the queue for execution.

 <a name="scheduler" /> <br /><br /><br />

 [**Scheduler**](#scheduler): The scheduler is a component or software system responsible for managing and optimizing the allocation of computing resources and tasks within a distributed computing environment.
 It orchestrates the execution of jobs, tasks, or processes across available resources such as CPUs, memory, and storage.

 <a name="server" /> <br /><br /><br />

-[**Server**](#server): The smallest physical unit of compute purchased.
+[**Server**](#server): The smallest physical unit of compute.
 Typically only the HYAK engineering team will work in terms of servers.
 Servers can be thought of as desktop computer equivalents that are specialized to live in a data center environment in a rack mounted form factor.
 These are the smallest individual units of compute that the HYAK team will source from suppliers and vendors to build the cluster.

 <a name="slice" /> <br /><br /><br />